Athletics: Amputee Leeper's application to compete with running blades rejected

 In October, Leeper lost his appeal at the Court of Arbitration for Sport (CAS) against a ban on the running blades that allow him to compete with able-bodied athletes, which ended his chances of taking part at the Tokyo Olympics.

-Leeper, 31, who was born without legs below the knees, finished fifth in the 400 meters at the U.S. championships in 2019 but was barred from competing at the subsequent world championships in Doha.
+Leeper, 31, who was born without legs below the knees, finished fifth in the 400 metres at the US championships in 2019 but was barred from competing at the subsequent world championships in Doha.